swastiksagar/wazuhlabproject/README.md

 +--------------------+        +-------------------+         +----------------------+
 ```
 ##  Deployment Steps of Wazuh OVA
-1. Downloaded it from official OVA from Wazuh downloads section.
+1. Downloaded the .ova from official Wazuh downloads section.
 2. Imported the .ova into **VMware**.
 3. Allocated at least **4GB RAM**, **2 CPU cores**, and **50GB storage**.
 4. Configured **Bridged Networking** or **NAT with Port Forwarding**.